 Revere is a technical founding team that came together to build useful software systems for businesses with outdated workflows.
 We exist for companies that know their processes are outdated but don't have the time, expertise, or internal software team to modernize them properly.

-We focus on workflow modernization — sales reporting, manufacturing-adjacent processes, CRM handoffs, spreadsheet automation, package-tracking flows, internal tools, and the small custom systems that businesses outgrow but can't justify a full agency to replace.
+We focus on workflow modernization — sales reporting, manufacturing-adjacent processes, AI-powered integrations, spreadsheet automation, package-tracking flows, internal tools, and the small custom systems that businesses outgrow but can't justify a full agency to replace.

 Every project starts with a free consultation.
 If we're a fit, a paid Workflow Audit defines the scope.
 Then we build the system, you review it before deployment, and we maintain it after launch when that's part of the agreement.